-Moist and delicious, this easy Vegan Pumpkin Bread Recipe is a delightful fall treat!
+Moist and delicious, this easy vegan pumpkin bread recipe is a delightful fall treat, especially with a smear of vegan honey butter on each slice!
 The warm pumpkin pie spices and cinnamon add intense flavor to every bite.
-You’ll love the minimum ingredients in this tasty pumpkin bread recipe!
+You’ll love the minimum ingredients in this tasty pumpkin bread recipe.

 I’ve been making pumpkin bread every autumn for years.
 It’s a household favorite thanks to its moist texture and warm spices.
 Some people look forward to the fall season because of pumpkin spice lattes.
 But me?
 I’m all about the pumpkin bread.